winitzki/scall/tutorial/programming_dhall.md

 Note that both `bizip1` and `bizip2` ignore certain parts of the input data.
 There are no other ways of implementing those functions for `FNEL`.

-We have two possible implementations of `bizipF`: one copies the code of `bizip2`, which gives a "truncating" `zip`, the other does not ignore any input data and gives  a "padding" `zip`.
+We have two possible implementations of `bizipF`: one copies the code of `bizip2`, the other does not ignore any input data.
+We will see shortly that the first implementation  gives a "truncating" `zip` and the second   gives  a "padding" `zip`.

 ```dhall
 let bizipF_truncating : BizipF FNEL